AvolitesLtd/TitanManual/parse/readme.md

 Code | Meaning
 ---- | -------
-1    | **Failed to change working directory**<br>The script tries to change the CWD to the parse folder so that relative paths work in the script
 2    | **No sections were found, this could be because of the section specified or there weren't any sections found in the sidebar**<br>Try omitting the section parameter of the command
 3    | **Failed to write formatted MarkDown file: `...`**<br>The script couldn't create the intermeadiate MarkDown file, this may be because `parse/output` folder doesn't exist